Sonkata/soner-aledzhikov-portfolio/README.md

 - About page
 - Contact page
 - Footer
-- 404 page
+- 404 Not Found page
 - React Router navigation
-- Responsive design
+- Active navigation links
+- Scroll to top on route change
-- GitHub and Live Demo links
+- Live Demo and GitHub links for projects
+- Mobile-friendly design

 ## Technologies Used